Life is an Adventure

 After years of working in this field, I felt called to do more.

-I started searching.
-While attending a retreat at the Spiritual Renewal Center, I was talking with one of the sisters who ran the retreat center.
+While attending a retreat at the Spiritual Renewal Center, I was talking with one of the Dominican Sisters who ran the retreat center.
 She gave me a book listing all the religious orders in the United States.

 I researched.
 I contacted a few of them.
-I did not feel called to become a religious nun but I did feel called to follow the call to take this journey and learn.
+I did not feel called to become a religious nun but I did feel compelled to follow the call to take this journey and learn.

 There are so many thoughts and feelings that get stirred up when making life changing decisions.
 There are so many things to take into consideration.
 Many times these are thoughts and feelings we didn't know were in there, until we are faced with the questions.